-You'll be invested in a "Default fund" or one or more of the many other funds on offer through HL.
-There's also the option of holding your pension money as cash.
-You may have, like many others, selected funds from the "ABC fund range".
-We looked at Default funds and the ABC range when doing our VFM assessment.
+You'll be invested in either a "Default fund", one or more of the many other funds on offer or possibly holding your pension money as cash.
+Like many others, you may have selected funds from the "ABC fund range".
+In our Value for Money assessment, we looked at both the Default funds and the ABC range.

-You can find out which fund you are invested in by logging in to your online account, or by calling or writing to HL.
+You can find out which fund you're invested in by logging in to your on-line account, or by calling or writing to HL.